Tom Brady Says He’s Having A ‘Great Time’ At Steamy Patriots Training Camp Days Before He Turns 42

 “I wanted to get a little bigger this year and put on a few more pounds and try to absorb the hits a little bit more and I worked pretty hard at that.”

-Brady acknowledged that, as with every NFL season, turnover on the Patriots team could make a subsequent Super Bowl trip challenging, but he noted that the coaches, veteran players, and other team leaders have the ” responsibility” to get everyone on the same page as they attempt to continue with what the team has done successfully for years.
+Brady acknowledged that, as with every NFL season, turnover on the Patriots team could make a subsequent Super Bowl trip challenging, but he noted that the coaches, veteran players, and other team leaders have the ” responsibility” to get everyone on the same page as they attempt to continue what the team has done successfully for years.

 Brady added that the retirement of tight end Rob Gronkowski will be especially challenging because he’s irreplaceable.